Japanese Knotweed Removal Plan of Action – What to Do & When

 Japanese knotweed can be difficult to identify as it does look similar to a few other plant species, but the RHS horticultural society has a good overview on what to look for.
 Things to look out for are the bright green heart shaped leaves.
-The stems are a vibrant purple and hollow, similar to bamboo.
+The stems are a vibrant purple and hollow, similar to bamboo - another invasive plant which can require removal.
 They have small nodes at regular intervals.
 During summer time, the female species produces white floral sprays which can grow to around 12cm in length.
 In autumn and winter, the plant begins to turn brown with orange hue and stems become brittle and has a musty odour.
 Inside the stem is orange to yellow and darker from the centre.
 At the very base of the stem, will be the birth place of new shoots and rhizomes.

 Japanese knotweed shoots